AleXwern/Discord-v2/README.md

 4. Before FFlogs keys put 'api_key='
 5. Get FFLogs V1 Client Key from your FFlogs account's setting and put it onto the file after the 'api_key='
 6. The bot should work now when you run vector.py.
+7. If you have any webhooks you can send data to you can list them in webhooks.conf delimited by a linebreak.

 How to run:
 1. There's 2 main scripts: main.py and vector.py.